violabs/picard/.ai/working/Specification.md

 ## Documentation

-ReplicaSet
-ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+ReplicationController
+ReplicationController represents the configuration of a replication controller.
-apiVersion: apps/v1
+apiVersion: v1

-import "k8s.io/api/apps/v1"
+import "k8s.io/api/core/v1"

-ReplicaSet
-ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+ReplicationController
+ReplicationController represents the configuration of a replication controller.

-apiVersion: apps/v1
+apiVersion: v1

-kind: ReplicaSet
+kind: ReplicationController

 metadata (ObjectMeta)

-If the Labels of a ReplicaSet are empty, they are defaulted to be the same as the Pod(s) that the ReplicaSet manages.
+If the Labels of a ReplicationController are empty, they are defaulted to be the same as the Pod(s) that the replication controller manages.
 Standard object's metadata.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata

-spec (ReplicaSetSpec)
+spec (ReplicationControllerSpec)

-Spec defines the specification of the desired behavior of the ReplicaSet.
+Spec defines the specification of the desired behavior of the replication controller.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status

-status (ReplicaSetStatus)
+status (ReplicationControllerStatus)

-Status is the most recently observed status of the ReplicaSet.
+Status is the most recently observed status of the replication controller.
 This data may be out of date by some window of time.
 Populated by the system.
 Read-only.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status

-ReplicaSetSpec
+ReplicationControllerSpec
-ReplicaSetSpec is the specification of a ReplicaSet.
+ReplicationControllerSpec is the specification of a replication controller.

-selector (LabelSelector), required
+selector (map[string]string)

-Selector is a label query over pods that should match the replica count.
-Label keys and values that must match in order to be controlled by this replica set.
-It must match the pod template's labels.
+Selector is a label query over pods that should match the Replicas count.
+If Selector is empty, it is defaulted to the labels present on the Pod template.
+Label keys and values that must match in order to be controlled by this replication controller, if empty defaulted to labels on Pod template.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors

 template (PodTemplateSpec)

 Template is the object that describes the pod that will be created if insufficient replicas are detected.
-More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/#pod-template
+This takes precedence over a TemplateRef.
+The only allowed template.spec.restartPolicy value is "Always".
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller#pod-template

 replicas (int32)

-Replicas is the number of desired pods.
+Replicas is the number of desired replicas.
 This is a pointer to distinguish between explicit zero and unspecified.
 Defaults to 1.
-More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicaset
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller#what-is-a-replicationcontroller

 minReadySeconds (int32)

 Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available.
 Defaults to 0 (pod will be considered available as soon as it is ready)

-ReplicaSetStatus
+ReplicationControllerStatus
-ReplicaSetStatus represents the current status of a ReplicaSet.
+ReplicationControllerStatus represents the current status of a replication controller.

 replicas (int32), required

-Replicas is the most recently observed number of non-terminating pods.
-More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicaset
+Replicas is the most recently observed number of replicas.
+More info: https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller#what-is-a-replicationcontroller

 availableReplicas (int32)

-The number of available non-terminating pods (ready for at least minReadySeconds) for this replica set.
+The number of available replicas (ready for at least minReadySeconds) for this replication controller.

 readyReplicas (int32)

-The number of non-terminating pods targeted by this ReplicaSet with a Ready Condition.
+The number of ready replicas for this replication controller.

-terminatingReplicas (int32)

-The number of terminating pods for this replica set.
-Terminating pods have a non-null .metadata.deletionTimestamp and have not yet reached the Failed or Succeeded .status.phase.

-This is an alpha field.
-Enable DeploymentReplicaSetTerminatingReplicas to be able to use this field.

 fullyLabeledReplicas (int32)

-The number of non-terminating pods that have labels matching the labels of the pod template of the replicaset.
+The number of pods that have labels matching the labels of the pod template of the replication controller.

-conditions ([]ReplicaSetCondition)
+conditions ([]ReplicationControllerCondition)

 Patch strategy: merge on key type

 Map: unique values on key type will be kept during a merge

-Represents the latest available observations of a replica set's current state.
+Represents the latest available observations of a replication controller's current state.

-ReplicaSetCondition describes the state of a replica set at a certain point.
+ReplicationControllerCondition describes the state of a replication controller at a certain point.

 conditions.status (string), required